Third Quarterly Board Meeting

 Books for sale:

-One of the ways we raise money to pay operating expenses is by selling donated books.
+One of the ways we raise money to pay operating expenses is by selling used books.
 If you have books you no longer wish to keep, please consider donating them to the library.
 If they fit our collection policy, they will be placed on the shelves for people to borrow.
 Duplicates of volumes we already have and books that don't fit the collection policy are offered for sale.

 Come check out our selection of used books for sale!

 Patron computers and Internet Access:

-Thanks to the OWL project and the donation of computers from the State Department of Labor, we now have four desktop and two laptop computers for patron use and Internet access, and we also now have WiFi access for those who prefer to use their own devices.
+Thanks to the OWL project and American Recovery Act grants, we now have five desktop computers with Windows 10 for patron use and Internet access, and we also now have WiFi access for those who prefer to use their own devices.

 This program sends a book each month to each enrolled child from birth to five years old.
 For more details on the program and to enroll your child, see the Upper Tanana Imagination Library Web site.